 The testing required by CPSIA must be done by third party laboratories, and as of now, is required to be unit testing.
 This means that one product of each model or style must be tested in its entirety.
 For small companies, unit testing may present some problems - not only does the testing destroy one item from a potentially small inventory, the testing is also expensive if the business doesn't have the sales to offset the cost.

-Some small businesses are currently petitioning CPSC to allow component testing, which would allow them to test their input materials once before using them in several products, therefore saving some money and time on testing.
-CPSC recently announced that natural wool cotton, wood, and other untreated, completely natural substances do not require lead testing as long as they are untreated.
+Some small businesses petitioned CPSC to allow component testing, which would allow them to test their input materials once before using them in several products, therefore saving some money and time on testing.
+CPSC allows natural wool cotton, wood, and other untreated, completely natural substances do not require lead testing as long as they are untreated.
+The agency created a Small Batch Manufacturer's Registry that allows businesses to be exempt from some of the third-party testing requirements if they meet certain criteria.

-CPSIA requires that children's products not contain more than 600 ppm of lead.
-In 2010, that number will decrease to a stricter 300 ppm level.
+CPSIA requires that children's products not contain more than 300 ppm of lead.
 Some exceptions are possible if it can be proved that the lead in the product is not accessible to the child, and can't be accessed even if the product is abused.
 The act also reduces the allowable amount of lead in surface paints and coatings to 90 ppm from the current level of 600 ppm.

 Other CPSIA Requirements